Advanced¶

 Some equipment has operational limits regarding the current, active power or apparent power value, corresponding to the equipment’s physical limitations (related to heating).

 Loading limits can be declined into active power limits (in MW), apparent power limits (in kVA) and current limits (in A).
-They may be set for lines, dangling lines, two-winding transformers and three-winding transformers.
+They may be set for lines, boundary lines, tie lines (via their boundary lines), two-winding transformers and three-winding transformers.
 The active power limits are in absolute value.

 In network development studies or in an operational context (CGMES), we can have a set of operational limits according to the season (winter vs summer, for example), the time of the day (day vs night) etc. In PowSyBl, users can store a collection of limits: